GUIDE Japan in July

-By early July, the rainy season has either ended or is winding down.
+By early to late July, the rainy season has either ended or is winding down.
 Temperatures and humidity rise steadily and summer gets into full swing.
 Popular pastimes include mountain hikes, beach trips, baseball and beer gardens.
 Be sure to include a selection of light clothing when you pack and don't spare the sun block.

 Though unknown to most international visitors, Japan's thriving water and spa theme park industry is worth checking out.
-Nagashima Spaland in Mie combines swimming pool, onsen, and amusement park areas into one massive complex for a full day of aquatic amusement.
-Other parks like Spa World in Osaka and Hakone Kowakien Yunessun in Hakone feature swimming pools and quirky, themed bathing facilities.
+Nagashima Resort in Mie combines swimming pool, onsen, and amusement park areas into one massive complex for a full day of aquatic amusement.
+Other parks like Spa World in Osaka and Hakone Kowakien Yunessun in Hakone feature swimming pools and themed bathing facilities.

 Elsewhere, the famous ski resort areas of Niseko in Hokkaido and Hakuba in Nagano swap winter recreation for green season activities that include water sports.
 As in Gunma, melting snow from the mountains causes rivers to surge for vigorous rafting and kayaking in spring and calmer fare in summer.